Understanding Call Numbers

 SuDocs call numbers are issued by the United States Government Printing Office, for items published by the U. S. Government.
 The SuDocs Classification System is not a subject based system, rather, items are arranged by the department or the agency issuing the publication, such as the FBI or the Department of Health.
 As a Regional Depository for Government Documents, LSU Libraries uses the SuDocs Classification System for all government documents.

-For more information on Government Documents, see the Government Documents Tutorial
+For more information on Government Documents, see the Government Documents Information Sheet

 - SuDocs call numbers begin with letters which stand for the issuing government agency